A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Evaluate Annotation Quality

 \paragraph{Ordered outcomes.} When labels are ordinal (e.g., Likert-type ratings), weighted versions of $\kappa$ or $\alpha$ are preferred because they account for the magnitude of disagreement between categories.
 Linear or quadratic weights penalize larger discrepancies more heavily, thereby reflecting the underlying ordering of the labels~\citep{gwet2014handbook}.

-\paragraph{Continuous outcomes.} For continuous or quasi-continuous\footnote{Quasi-continuous variables are discrete variables (often ordinal or interval-like) with many possible values that are treated as continuous for practical or statistical reasons.} variables (e.g., predicted probabilities, test scores, and frequencies), agreement is typically quantified using correlation-based or error-based measures.
+\paragraph{Continuous outcomes.} For (quasi-)continuous\footnote{Quasi-continuous variables are discrete variables (often ordinal or interval-like) with many possible values that are treated as continuous for practical or statistical reasons.} variables (e.g., predicted probabilities, test scores, and frequencies), agreement is typically quantified using correlation-based or error-based metrics.
 The Pearson correlation coefficient ($r$) assesses the strength of linear association, while the intraclass correlation coefficient (ICC)~\citep{shrout1979intraclass} measures both correlation and absolute agreement.
 Alternatively, mean absolute error (MAE) or root mean squared error (RMSE) can be used to express the average discrepancy in scale units.

 \paragraph{Note.} In practice, no single metric fully captures annotation quality.
-A comprehensive evaluation often combines multiple indicators---for instance, reporting both $\kappa$ and class-specific precision/recall for categorical data, or both ICC and MAE for continuous data---to balance interpretability and robustness.
+A comprehensive evaluation often combines multiple indicators to balance interpretability and robustness, e.g., reporting both $\kappa$ and class-specific precision/recall for categorical data, or both ICC and MAE for continuous data.
 Additionally, these statistics should be complemented by a qualitative inspection of disagreements, which we discuss next in \autoref{subsec:problematic_items}.

 Below is a code implementation of Krippendorff's~$\alpha$ to evaluate agreement between LLM annotations and gold-standard labels in our running example.

 \textbf{Python Code} (Appendix~\ref{r_annotation_quality} for R code):